SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 all relevant information for the computational parts:
 1. Database mining for amino acid mutations
 2. Design of sgRNA-insert pairs
-3. Data processing and visualization
+3. Data processing and visualisation

 More details for each step can be found in the indivdual folders.